thegetty/quire-docs/content/documentation/zooming-images.md

 ### 3. Host the IIIF Image Tiles

 IIIF image tiles can be hosted statically (meaning you don’t need a special server setup), just like the website edition of your Quire edition.
 In fact, a modest number of IIIF images (around a dozen or so) can even be hosted within the project itself.
 In these cases, the IIIF files you’ve processed with the `quire process --iiif` command can be left where they are.
-It is also fine to move the processed IIIF image folders into different locations within your `static` directory, you will just need to update the paths to their `info.json` files accordingly when you’re adding them to your `figures.yml` file as explained below.
+It is also fine to move the processed IIIF image folders into different locations within your `static` directory, you will just need to update the paths to their `info.json` files accordingly when you’re adding them to your `figures.yml` file as explained in the next section.

 With more IIIF images than twelve or so, you’re going to need to host them elsewhere, and then point to them from your project.
 This is because though small in individual file size, the sheer quantity of files (hundreds and sometimes thousands) that are associated with deep-zooming images can cause issues when trying to run `quire preview`, as well as if you’re using GitHub or a related service to host your project code.